 A small street filled with bold and bright graffiti.
 It seems like the alley attracts lots of tourists.
 It worths a quick stroll to see the graffiti and take some photos on the way to Vrijdagmarkt.

 An impressive Gothic Cathedral built on the ruins of the 12th-century Romanesque church that once stood here.
 Both interior and exterior are amazing.
 It has a beautiful interior with stained glass, marble, a large Altar and many chapels along both flanks.
 Everyone goes to see the Hubert and Jan Van Eyck’s famous artwork “The Mystic Lamb”.
 We were very impressed by this Cathedral.
 The tower cannot be accessed, but you get great views from Belfry Tower opposite it.

 Cost: 4 EUR, 4,50 USD- for the crypt

 The Belfry, a Unesco World Heritage, is the symbol of Ghent.
-Built around 1313, the Belfry Tower is a fiery dragon that guards the heart of the city from 91m high.
+Built around 1313, the Belfry Tower is a fiery dragon that guards the heart of the city, standing at about 91m high.

 Tip: Climb the stairs or take the lift from the first floor and reach the top on the hour when the music drum revolves.
 The small balconies are giving beautiful views over the city.